-12-9 Key-injection facilities must implement dual control and split-knowledge controls for the loading of keys into devices (for example, POIs and other SCDs).

-Note: Such controls may include but are not limited to:

-- Physical dual access controls that electronically provide for restricted entry and egress from a room dedicated to key injection such that the badgeaccess system enforces the presence of at least two authorized individuals at all times in the room so no one person can singly access the keyloading equipment.
-Access is restricted to only appropriate personnel involved in the key-loading process. - Logical dual control via multiple logins with unique user IDs to the key-injection platform application such that no one person can operate the application to singly inject cryptographic keys into devices. - Key-injection platform applications that force the entry of multiple key components and the implementation of procedures that involve multiple key custodians who store and access key components under dual-control and split-knowledge mechanisms. - Demonstrable procedures that prohibit key custodians from handing their components to any other individual for key entry.
+PIN Security Requirements Testing Procedures 12-9 Key-injection facilities must implement dual control and split-knowledge controls for the loading of keys into devices (for example, POIs and other SCDs).
+12-9.a Examine documented key-injection procedures to verify that the procedures define use of dual control and split knowledge controls for the loading of keys into devices.
+Note: Such controls may include but are not limited to: • Physical dual access controls that electronically provide for restricted entry and egress from a room dedicated to key injection such that the badge-access system enforces the presence of at least two 12-9.b Interview responsible personnel and observe key-loading processes and controls to verify that dual control and split-knowledge controls are in place for the loading of keys into devices. authorized individuals at all times in the room so no one person can singly access the key-loading equipment.
+Access is restricted to only appropriate personnel involved in the key-loading process.
+12-9.c Examine records of key-loading processes and controls to verify that the loading of keys does not occur without dual control and split knowledge.
+Logical dual control via multiple logins with unique user IDs to the key-injection platform application such that no one person can operate the application to singly inject cryptographic keys into devices.
+Key-injection platform applications that force the entry of multiple key components and the implementation of procedures that involve multiple key custodians who store and access key components under dual-control and split-knowledge mechanisms.
+Demonstrable procedures that prohibit key custodians from handing their components to any other individual for key entry.